ZionHolder/AI-Prompt-Engineer/project_files/notes.md

-# Course – 1 Intro to RAG
+# Course – 1 Develop Generative AI Applications: Get Started

 Mini-project, notes, and labs for this course.